lsst/schedview/docs/reports.rst

 Each of these scripts builds an environment in which to convert the notebook, executes the conversion, and updates a corresponding index it include the new reports.
 There are currently two indexes of reports.
 One index lists publicly accessible, which are served from `https://s3df.slac.stanford.edu/data/rubin/sim-data/schedview/reports/ <https://s3df.slac.stanford.edu/data/rubin/sim-data/schedview/reports/>`__.
-Currently, the public reports are limited to a brief nigth summary.
+Currently, the public reports are limited to a brief night summary.

 Additional reports, currently requiring logging to the the USDF, can be found at `https://usdf-rsp-int.slac.stanford.edu/schedview-static-pages/ <https://usdf-rsp-int.slac.stanford.edu/schedview-static-pages/>`__.